Omonigho24/Data-Professionals-Survey-Analysis/README.md

 ## Final Thoughts🧨

 - Data professionals are not exactly happy with their salary and truth is they do a whole lot of work.
-I stronngly suggest that increment of salary is of importance.
+I strongly suggest that increment of salary is of importance.
 - The percentage of women in the data space is really minute and women need to come into the space a whole lot more.
 - Most professionals do not consider SQL as a programming language, I find this to be bias because every role in the data space cannot exactly to some extent, survive without SQL.
 There were a few SQL entries from the dataset but it was identified as "Others".